 Bertha was manufactured by Hitachi Zosen Corp., a Japanese firm that has successfully built more than 1,300 tunneling machines, a number of them for large-diameter tunnel projects.
 As Bertha’s owner, Seattle Tunnel Partners, the contracting team that’s building the tunnel, is responsible for ensuring she functions properly.

 In December 2013, STP stopped tunneling approximately 1,000 feet into the tunnel drive after measuring increased temperatures in the tunneling machine.
 While investigating the cause of the high temperatures, STP discovered damage to the machine’s seal system and contamination within the main bearing.
-STP is working to repair the seal system and replace the main bearing so that crews can resume tunneling by the end of March 2015.
+STP and manufacturer Hitachi Zosen completed repairs to the machine in December 2015.
+As of Jan.
+12, 2016 Bertha had traveled 1,280 feet.